A Trip to the Moon

-Although the film disappeared into obscurity (after Méliès's retirement from the film industry) it was rediscovered around 1930, when Méliès's importance to the history of cinema was beginning to be recognised by film devotees.
-An original hand-colored print was discovered in 1993, and restored in 2011.
+Although the film disappeared into obscurity after Méliès's retirement from the film industry, it was rediscovered around 1930, when Méliès's importance to the history of cinema was beginning to be recognised by film devotees.
+An original hand-coloured print was discovered in 1993, and restored in 2011.

 A Trip to the Moon was ranked 84th among the 100 greatest films of the 20th century by The Village Voice.
 The film remains Méliès' best-known, and the moment when the capsule lands (in the moon's eye) remains one of the most iconic, and frequently referenced, images in the history of cinema.